opulencephp/docs/dependency-injection.md

 ```

 <h2 id="binding-singletons">Binding Singletons</h2>
-You can bind an interface to a class name and have it always resolve to the same object (also known as a singleton).
+You can bind an interface to a class name and have it always resolve to the same instance of the class (also known as a singleton).
 ```php
 $container->bindSingleton("IFoo", "ConcreteFoo");
 echo get_Class($container->resolve("IFoo")); // "ConcreteFoo"